microsoft/ProjectOxford-ClientSDK/Face/Windows/README.md

 The sample
 ==========

-This sample is a Windows WPF application to demonstrate the use of Project Oxford Face API.
+This sample is a Windows WPF application to demonstrate the use of Face API.

 It demonstrates face detection, face verification, face grouping, finding similar faces, and face identification.